Skip to main content

 • Multiple citation styles for output, including CSL styles and a comprehensive citation style editor to enable you to create new styles.

-• Add references to RefWorks directly from websites using direct export (when supported) or using the Save to RefWorks bookmarklet.
+• Add references to RefWorks directly from websites using direct export (where supported) or using the Save to RefWorks bookmarklet.

-• When enabled by your institution (see Configuring Site Settings), you can synchronize RefWorks with Dropbox, in which case RefWorks automatically makes copies of your uploaded citations in your Dropbox account.
+• When enabled by your institution (see Configuring Site Settings), you can synchronize RefWorks with Dropbox, in which case RefWorks automatically makes copies of your uploaded attachments in your Dropbox account.

 • Ability to configure single sign-on with your local institution.